-Dog House Adoptions is an all-volunteer, not-for-profit 501(c)(3) organization which relies on contributions, adoption fees, small grants, and fund raising events to provide for the dogs in our care.
+Dog House Adoptions is an all-volunteer, not-for-profit 501(c)(3) organization.
+We rely on contributions, adoption fees, small grants, and fund raising events to provide for the dogs in our care.
 All contributions are deductible to the fullest extent of the law.

 A copy of our latest annual report may be obtained upon request from Dog House Adoptions, or from the Office of the Attorney General, Charities Bureau, 120 Broadway, New York, New York, 10271.
 If you have questions, please email us.

-Dog House Adoptions offers a comprehensive solution to the abundance of stray dogs in our community by caring for dogs who need our help now, educating the public to protect dogs of the future, allowing dogs to give back as they do best - with their whole hearts, and accomplishing each stage with a sense of humor.
+Dog House Adoptions cares for the dogs who need help now, educates the public to protect dogs of the future, allows dogs to give back as they do best - with their whole hearts, and we accomplish each stage with a sense of humor.